 A. While saliva from mouthguards is not likely to be a source of significant infection transmission, we can take precautions to mitigate issues.
 Athletes should refrain from removing the mouthguard while on the playing field, court, or mat.
 When mouthguards are removed on the sidelines or the bench area, the student-athlete should use hand sanitizer each time after touching the mouthguard before returning to play.

-8. Q. Can a student-athlete wear a face covering or plastic shield on the outside of any face mask?
+7. Q. Can a student-athlete wear a face covering or plastic shield on the outside of any football face mask?

 A. The NFHS Sports Medicine Advisory Committee has indicated that cloth face coverings (that tie to the head or loop around the ears under the helmet) are permissible.
 No face mask should be worn outside of the facemask - including "neck gaiter" style face coverings that pull up over the face because of concerns related to neck/tracheal/laryngeal injury potential.
 Plastic shields covering the entire face (unless integrated into the facemask and attached to the helmet and clear without any presence of any tint) are not allowed during any football contest.
 Member schools are encouraged to check with the manufacturer prior to attaching any third party product to a helmet to verify that the helmet will continue to comply with NOCSAE standards.